Phuture-Finance/phuture-subgraph/README.md

 ```

-So here we receive the data from event, do some business logic relevant to this entity and making a save request in
-to database, so after we will be available to make a queries to this data.
+##### So here node receive the data from event, do some business logic relevant to this entity and making a save request in to database, so after clients will be available to make a queries to this data.